 \subsection{Inspecting Annual Migration Differences}

-Recall that the initial motivation for this study was a widely perceived difference in Tree Swallow autumn distribution patterns in the years 2008 and 2009.
+Recall that the motivation for this study is a widely perceived but yet unproven difference in Tree Swallow autumn distribution patterns in the years 2008 and 2009.
 In particular, it was believed that Tree Swallows had remained in the northern regions for a shorter period in the fall during 2008-2009, but the ornithological community was unsure of the mechanism(s) behind this earlier departure/decline.
-Accordingly, we begin by partitioning the BCR30 Tree Swallow data into two training samples: one containing observations from 2008-2009 and the other containing the observations from 2010-2013.
-Formally, denote the entire training set as $\mathcal{D}$ so that we can write our partitioned training datasets as $\mathcal{D}_{08-09}$ and $\mathcal{D}_{10-13}$, respectively, with $\mathcal{D} = \mathcal{D}_{08-09} \cup \mathcal{D}_{10-13}$.
-For each day of the year beginning with \texttt{DoY} 200, 100 points were selected at random from $\mathcal{D}$ to serve as a validation set.
-These 16600 points were then removed from the corresponding training set.
+We begin by partitioning our (training) data $\mathcal{D}$ into $\mathcal{D}_{08-09}$ and $\mathcal{D}_{10-13}$, corresponding to each year grouping.
+From \texttt{DoY} 200 onward, 100 points were removed at random from $\mathcal{D}$ to serve as a validation set.

 We first construct a RF on each of these temporally divided training sets.
-It is important to note however, that the eBird project has grown substantially in popularity since its inception in 2002 and thus later years contain many more observations than earlier years.
+It is important to note, however, that the eBird project has grown substantially in popularity since its inception in 2002 and thus later years contain many more observations than earlier years.
 In particular, $\mathcal{D}_{08-09}$ contains a total of 21,907 observations, while $\mathcal{D}_{10-13}$ contains 151,095.
 Because a RF trained on a larger dataset may be more stable, any differences observed between predictions generated by the two datasets may be partially explained by the difference in data sizes.
 To account for this, we also selected (uniformly at random, without replacement) a subsample of size 21,907 from the $\mathcal{D}_{10-13}$ training data and with it, constructed a third RF.
 Predictions were made at all points in the validation set, and averaged by day.
-The results are shown in Figure \ref{RF_TSO}.
+The results are shown in Figure \ref{RF_TSO_PE}.